 Improving our environment

-With world leaders committed to meeting the climate change reduction targets set out in the Paris Agreement, it is now widely accepted that finding novel solutions to protecting our environment, and minimising the negative effect of industrial activity on the world’s climate, are the most important issues facing the future of industry and the long-term prosperity of humanity.
+The Global population is increasing, people are living longer and the rest of the world is adopting a western culture, consuming natural resources at a faster rate.
+It is crucial that we find novel solutions to protect our environment, and minimise the negative effect of industrial activity on the world’s climate, with the most important issues facing the sustainability of industry and the long-term prosperity of humanity.

 A thriving UK bioeconomy that integrates with our existing industries is likely to be a major part of the answer we need to address our dependence on imported fossil fuels and reduce the damage we do to our environment.
 It may even help bring back consistent economic growth.
 It is clear that we will need to move away from our reliance on the earth’s dwindling natural resources.

 Technology is the key to unlocking a sustainable future, and CPI can help academic and industrial organisations of all sizes to commercialise innovative technologies with the potential to revolutionise the Agri-Tech sector.
 Our world class open access facilities and expertise across a range of technology platforms can be utilised by our partners to scale up, demonstrate and prove viable, green, low carbon solutions, for the benefit of the wider environment.